• Sign Up

 Belt squat machine: How much weight can it handle?

-This unit is rated for 1000+ lbs.
+The FL1834 is rated for 1000+ lbs.

-✅ 11-gauge steel commercial frame
+✅ 11-gauge commercial steel frame

 ✅ 1000+ lb load rating

-✅ Two plate-loading pegs
+✅ Two fast plate-loading pegs

-✅ Two storage and counterbalance posts
+✅ Two storage/counterbalance posts

-✅ Fast transitions for busy gyms
+✅ Quick transitions for busy gyms

-✅ Built for home and commercial use
+✅ Built for home & commercial use

 Secure Payments